-The UC Santa Barbara campus was established in 1944 and moved to its present location on the site of a former US Marine base in 1953.
+UC Santa Barbara campus was established in 1944 and moved to its present location in 1953.
+We acknowledge the traditional custodians of the land on which the campus is located - the Chumash people.
+We understand the importance of recognizing this area's rich history and culture, both past and present, as well as the significance of Native American peoples' place in the learning and research activities of this university.
 The 989-acre grounds include the main campus, the San Clemente, Santa Ynez and Storke apartments and the West campus.
 The student community of Isla Vista is surrounded by campus and the Pacific Ocean.

 Within its beautiful setting, UC Santa Barbara is a major research institution offering undergraduate and graduate education in the arts, humanities, the social sciences, and science and technology.
 Large enough to have excellent facilities for study, research, and other creative activities, the campus is also small enough to foster close relationships among faculty and students.
-The total student population is about 21,700 of whom 3,000 are at the graduate level.
-The faculty numbers over 1,200 and includes 6 Nobel laureates, recipients of the National Medal of Science, members of the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts and Sciences, Fellows of the Royal Society of London and the Royal Academy of Engineering, numerous Guggenheim fellows, Fulbright scholars, and fellows of the National Endowments for the Arts and for the Humanities.
+The total student population is about 26,420 of whom about 3,000 are at the graduate level.
+The faculty numbers over 1,200 and includes 5 current faculty that are Nobel laureates, along with recipients of the National Medal of Science, members of the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts and Sciences, Fellows of the Royal Society of London and the Royal Academy of Engineering, numerous Guggenheim fellows, Fulbright scholars, and fellows of the National Endowments for the Arts and for the Humanities.

-UC Santa Barbara has 6 academic units: the College of Creative Studies, the College of Engineering, the College of Letters and Sciences, the Gevirtz Graduate School of Education, the Donald Bren School of Environmental Science & Management and the Graduate Division.
+UC Santa Barbara has 6 academic units: the College of Creative Studies, the College of Engineering, the College of Letters and Sciences, the Gevirtz Graduate School of Education, the Donald Bren School of Environmental Science & Management, and the Graduate Division.